hildahelin/Aerodynamics-Equations-in-Python/README.md

 ### ⚠️ Note on Navier-Stokes Models

-Real viscous flow (modeled by the **Navier-Stokes equations**) includes:
+In contrast, real-life flow is governed by the **Navier-Stokes equations**, which include:

-- Boundary layer formation
+- Boundary layer effects
-- Flow separation
+- Flow separation and stall
-- Skin friction drag
+- Skin friction and pressure drag

-- Stall behavior at high angles
+In this project, the **CL** and **CD** values based on Navier-Stokes were obtained using **XFOIL**, a widely used computational tool that solves for 2D viscous/inviscid interaction over airfoils.

-Therefore, the actual lift and drag curves deviate from the ideal Euler predictions as α increases, especially beyond stall.
+This makes the data more representative of real aerodynamic behavior compared to the ideal Euler model.

 ---